walisc/WPooW/docs/CustomElements-FullExample.md

 ```

-The final element looks something like this
+The final element looks something like this:-

 | Edit View     | Read View     |
 | ------------- | ------------- |